 t: 0116 241 8331 e: email@example.com

+You can apply personally, or on behalf of your service and each successful submission will be published on our website.
 The benefit of receiving such an award is primarily in satisfaction and status.
 The tangible benefit is in the form of a certificate, which states your receipt of the award.
-You will also be able to put the words “Recipient of the APT-DICES® Award for Excellence in Risk Assessment and Management 2017” on your letters / emails, if you wish.
+You will also be able to put the award winner logo and words “Recipient of the APT Award for Excellence in Risk Assessment and Management 2019” on your letters / emails, if you wish.

 C) what you describe should “inspire” other people who read it – they should have ideas they want to implement in their practice too.

-Available in 3-day, 2-day and 1-day versions.
+Available in 3-day and 2-day versions.

 A cogent system that actually facilitates clinical work, this is one of our most renowned courses.
 Thousands of UK professionals have already attended it.

-With the starting point that excellent risk management involves excellent clinical practice, The DICES® Risk Assessment and Management System shows what is necessary to properly assess and manage risk easily, reliably and to the benefit of all, and this accounts for its staggering popularity.
+With the starting point that excellent risk management involves excellent clinical practice, the DICES® Risk Assessment and Management System shows what is necessary to properly assess and manage risk easily, reliably and to the benefit of all, and this accounts for its staggering popularity.

 Part one covers the nature and theory of risk assessment and management: why we do it and what we aim to achieve by it.
 Part two covers risk assessment specifically: if you don't notice the risk there is no chance you will manage it correctly.
 Part three covers risk management: there is no virtue in spotting a risk if you are not able to manage it.
 The end result is that not only do you know about risk assessment and management, you also have the ability and the equipment to do so reliably and well.